Corn Roast

 HISTORY OF THE CORN ROAST

-• The Corn Roast began August 1972 and 2021 will be the 48th annual event.
+• The Corn Roast began August 1972 and 2023 will be the 50th annual event.
 There was no event in 2020 due to the COVID-19 pandemic.

 • Jim Wissman and Bob Hinkel were the founders and first organizers of the Corn Roast.
 Bob thought it was a good idea to move the Corn Roast to Friday.
+For over 25 years the Corn Roast has been held on the Friday before BSS starts school.

 • The Corn Roast concept was actually the idea of Earl List.